September 2020 Update:

 It was founded in 1881 to promote education and equity for women.

 The Walla Walla Branch was chartered in 1921.
 Membership is open to men and women who hold a two year degree or higher from an accredited college or university.
 We currently have over 200 members.
-Our branch has won the prestigious AAUW 21st Century Recognition Platinum Award for 2008, 2007, 2006 and 2005, largely due to our very active participation in our community, and the growth and retention of our membership.
+Our branch has been recognized both nationally and state-wide for our active participation in our community, and the growth and retention of our membership.
 We are presently pursuing recognition as a Five Star AAUW Program, which will place our branch with a few select others rewarded for aligning our work with the AAUW National strategic plan and other initiatives that foster the organization’s mission of advancing gender equity for women and girls.

 AAUW has a number of fellowship programs which provide grant monies to women pursuing doctoral and postdoctoral studies.
 One such fellowship is named in honor of local member Dina Baker.
 In 2006 our branch, with help from other branches, saw that $100,000 fellowship fully funded.
 Women receiving grants from this fund will have our branch to thank.

 The American Association of University Women (AAUW) is nationwide network of more than 170,000 members and supporters, 1,000 branches, and 800 college/university institution partners.
 The organization includes both a section 501(c)(3) public charity, the primary membership organization, and the AAUW Action Fund, a smaller section 501(c)(4) social welfare organization that may engage in limited activities related to member activism and voter education.

 AAUW’s voice has long influenced legislative debate on critical social issues such as education, sex discrimination, civil rights, reproductive choice, affirmative action, Title IX, welfare reform, vocational education, pay equity, family and medical leave, and health care reform.

 AAUW Fellowships, Grants, and Awards